alikahwaji/alibaba-boilerplate/README.md

 # AliBaba Boilerplate

-A fornt-end React-Redux freamwork with webpack and ES6 snytax, it's still on-going boilerplate .
+A  React and React-Router boilerplate with it's webpack and package.json, boilerplate v1 will include later Redux and more to make it a complete fornt-end boilerplate.

 To run the app:

+yarn install

 yarn run dev-server

+Enjoy!